jeeberhardt/unrolr/README.md

 ## OpenCL context

-Before running the SPE algorithm, you have to define the OpenCL context.
+Before running the SPE algorithm, you need to define the OpenCL context.
 And it is a good way to see if everything is working correctly.

 ```bash
 python -c 'import pyopencl as cl; cl.create_some_context()'